 Cleaning Your Pad Printer

 A well-executed cleaning regimen is the cornerstone of preserving your pad printer’s longevity and achieving optimal print quality.
-Here’s what to consider when cleaning your pad printer:
+Here’s what to consider when cleaning your pad printing equipment:

 Inspect Your Pad, Ink Cups, and Plates